With home prices steadily increasing, more and more buyers are choosing tiny homes to make their homeownership dreams a

 Other Tiny Home Costs

 Aside from the up-front costs to purchase or build your tiny house, there are also monthly expenses to consider before diving in.
-As with a traditional home, you’ll have costs for water, utilities and any other services you use in the home—though these will often be much lower than those on a larger, single-family house.
+As with a traditional home, you’ll have costs for water, utilities, and any other services you use in the home—through these will often be much lower than those on a larger, single-family house.
 You’ll also need to factor in insurance costs (either home or RV insurance, depending on the type of tiny house you purchase).

 Your location will also impact your costs as a tiny house owner.
 Will you buy or lease land?
 If you buy, you’ll need to take land costs, property taxes, and more into account.
 If you lease, you’ll have your rent, water hook-ups, trash service, community dues, and other expenses to consider.